-Here are three areas (questions) I have found that consistently come up when discussing debt payoff strategies that I believe should NOT be a priority when you’re trying to pay off debt.
+Here are three areas (questions) I have found that consistently come up when discussing debt payoff strategies.
+If your struggling with a mound of debt these areas should NOT be a priority when you’re trying to pay off debt.

 Typically these questions focus on taking money that should really be used to establish an emergency fund or pay off debt faster and using it to save for college.

-Should saving for your son or daughters college be a priority when you’re struggling with debt?
-Nope.
+Should saving for your son or daughter’s college education be a priority when you’re struggling with debt?
+NOPE.

 I have always been a firm believer that in order to provide your children with opportunities you have to have your own house in order first.
-Once you have established a rock solid financial foundation you can then start thinking about saving for your child’s college fund.
+Once you have established a rock-solid foundation you can then start thinking about saving for your child’s college fund.

 Give your kids the security of knowing and learning (remember their learning from you) that you have your finances in order.
 Once you do, you will be able to provide your kids with the future opportunities that a college education can provide.